splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

 When an incident occurs, it is important to contact a responder who understands that part of the system architecture to fix the problem.
 You can accomplish this through scheduling.
 An on-call schedule consists of a rotating group of responders that are assigned shifts for incident response.
 Use an on-call schedule as a step in your incident workflows.

 Follow these steps to create a schedule.
-See :ref:`ii-schedule-scenarios` for steps to create specific schedule scenarios.
+See :ref:`ii-use-schedules` for specific schedule use cases.

 * :ref:`ii-create-on-call-schedule`
 * :ref:`ii-use-cases-schedules`